Discrete Breathers in a Honeycomb Lattice Near a Semi-Dirac Point: Anti-continuum regime and discrete breathers

+Panel (c) in Figure \ref{fig3} shows the scaled $\pm$-profiles in \eqref{scaled} with solid curves along the $z$-axis for $z\geq 0$ ($z\leq 0$), respectively, at $\lambda=0.48$ superimposed with the 1D slice of the central peak of the breather shown in panel (b) along the same direction.
+Panel (c) clearly shows that the spatial tails (for sufficiently large $|z|$) of this breather are accurately captured by the exact envelope expressions in \eqref{scaled}.
+The envelope approximation for the tails of the out-of-phase breather is identical (not shown).

+In panels (d) and (e) of Figure \ref{fig3}, we plot the envelope profile $\sqrt{\epsilon}|\mathbf{\Psi}_{\mp}|$ in \eqref{scaled} along the $\eta$-axis for a fixed large value of $|z|$ at $\mp|z|$, respectively, both superimposed with the corresponding 1D slice of the breather in (b).
+Again, the breather tails are well-approximated by the leading-order asymptotic profiles, with the exception of the very low amplitude tails in the $ \eta$-direction.
+A possible reason for this discrepancy is the fact that the asymptotic theory in $\epsilon$ is not uniform in $z$ and $\eta$.
+Indeed, here $\epsilon=0.04$ and so $\sqrt{\epsilon}=0.2$, an order of magnitude larger.
+However, since convergence dramatically slows down past $\lambda=0.48$, we are unable to numerically resolve the breather for smaller $\epsilon$ where the agreement should improve.
+Additionally, the size of the computational domain, $M$, needed to accurately capture the breather tails for $Z=\epsilon z\gg1$ becomes restrictively large as $\epsilon\downarrow 0$.

-Our numerics suggest that in-phase (out-of-phase) breathers exist near the semi-Dirac at all frequencies inside the gap.
-Indeed, when the frequency of the breather shown in Figure \ref{fig3} is varied above and below the middle of the gap, but still inside the gap, our numerical scheme still converges.
-Furthermore, the profile of the converged breather again closely follows the envelope of the 1D gap soliton of the continuum theory in Theorem \ref{gapsol} along $Z$ for the corresponding value of nonzero $-1<\nu<1$.
-However, as mentioned earlier, the presented asymptotic separation method of the semi-Dirac equation does not yield a nontrivial result for nonzero $\nu$.
-We find that the central amplitudes of in-phase (out-of-phase) breathers with hardening (softening) nonlinearity do not appear to decay to zero near the edge of the optical (acoustic) band, consistent with Theorem \ref{gapsol}.
-Furthermore, in both cases, the decay rate of the breather's tails in the $Z$ direction continuously decreases as its frequency approaches these edges, like the gap solitons in Theorem \ref{gapsol}.
+Our numerics suggest that long-lived in- and out-of-phase breathers exist near the semi-Dirac setting, i.e., with $\lambda\lesssim\lambda_*=1/2,$ for other frequencies inside the gap.
+Indeed, when the frequency of the breather shown in Figure \ref{fig3} (a)-(e) is varied above and below the middle of the gap, but still within the gap, our numerical scheme may still converge.
+We remark that the tails of the converged breather again closely follow the envelope of the 1D gap soliton of the continuum theory in Theorem \ref{gapsol} along $z$ for the corresponding value of nonzero $-1<\nu<1$.
+However, as mentioned earlier, the presented asymptotic separation method of the semi-Dirac equation in Section \ref{sec:pde} does not produce a nontrivial result for nonzero $\nu$.

+In panel (f) of Figure \ref{fig3} we show an in-phase breather with an \textit{off-center} frequency located in the upper-half of the small gap, corresponding to a value of $\nu\approx0.83$.
+Indeed, at leading-order in $\epsilon$ the gap is